Concierge Doctors vs. Primary Care Doctors: What's the Difference?

 As a concierge doctor, people frequently ask about the differences between what I do and what a traditional primary care doctor does.

 And it’s a good question.
 Nearly 20 years have passed since the first concierge medicine practices opened and it’s still not a well-known or understood concept in healthcare.

 Let me start by saying that the difference is not in the doctor.
-Primary care doctors, regardless of the type of practice, are typically family or internal medicine physicians and can be either medical doctors or doctors of osteopathy.
+Primary care doctors, regardless of the model of practice, are typically family or internal medicine physicians and can be either medical doctors or doctors of osteopathy.

 Within both traditional and concierge practices, you’ll find capable doctors who strive to provide the best possible care to their patients.